 To protect and enhance the Conservation Area, any changes that take place should positively conserve the character and special interest that make it significant.
-Statutory control measures are intended to prevent development that may have a negative or cumulative effect on this significance.
+Statutory (legal) control measures are intended to prevent development that may have a negative or cumulative effect on this significance.
+In practice this means that when planning permission is needed, the design of a development will be required to preserve or enhance the character of the conservation area and where it does not it may be refused.

+Planning permission will be required to ٠ totally or substantially demolish buildings or structures that exceed 115 cubic meters in volume.
+Where walls, fences or gates front a highway permission will be required to erect or demolish these if they exceed 1m in height.
+Elsewhere (not fronting a highway) permission is required above 2m in height.
+Permission is also required to demolish chimneys within a conservation area.
+Permission will be required in the form of a planning application (for demolition in a conservation area) and a heritage statement (sometimes called a heritage impact assessment) will be needed as part of the application.

-- Planning permission will be required to totally or substantially demolish buildings or structures (including walls, gate piers and chimneys).
-This will also need a heritage statement (sometimes called a heritage impact assessment) as part of the application. - The extent of permitted development (i.e., changes that are allowed without requiring consent from the local authority) may be restricted; for example, replacement windows, alterations to cladding or the installation of satellite dishes.
+- In a conservation area you will need to apply for planning permission before cladding the outside of your house with stone, artificial stone, pebble dash, render, timber, plastic or tiles. - The extent of permitted development (i.e., changes that are allowed without requiring permission from the local authority) may be restricted; for example, replacement windows, alterations to cladding or the installation of satellite dishes.
 Additional control may be sought through Article 4 Directions, which specifically remove permitted development rights.

-- Trees with a diameter of 75mm or greater, measured at 1.5m from soil level, are protected.
-Any work proposed to these trees require permission from the local authority by means of a planning application.
-This allows the authority to determine whether a Tree Preservation Order (TPO) is necessary. - Advertisements and other commercial signage may be subject to additional controls and/or require planning permission. - Changing the use of a building (e.g., from residential to commercial) will require planning permission.
+However, this is not an automatic step (or a mandatory restriction in a conservation area) and would be subject to a separate process of consultation and approval before the Local Planning Authority could enact this. - Trees with a diameter of 75mm or greater, measured at 1.5m from soil level, are protected.
+Any work proposed to these trees requires notification in writing six weeks before works commence. permission from the local authority by means of a planning application.
+This allows the authority to determine whether a Tree Preservation Order (TPO) is necessary or if the works can proceed as described by the resident in the notification.

-Further details can be found in the Management Plan of this document.
+- Advertisements and other commercial signage within conservation areas will be required to preserve or enhance the character of the area.
+Where they do not, they may be refused advertising consent. - Changing the use of a building (e.g., from residential to commercial) will require planning permission.
+This is not dependent on the Conservation Area designation

+Where the Conservation Area boundary has been extended and properties which weren't originally in the Conservation Area are now, retrospective planning permission will not be required for works that were completed before the Conservation Area boundary was extended if these works did not previously require permission.